 What does it look like?

-Alcohol is manufactured in liquid form.
+Alcohol is manufactured in liquid form and in powdered form.

 How is it used?